complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 The system supports several pointer types with specific semantics:

    - `regional_ptr` (intra-region):
-     - Designed for region-local storage (lvalue)
-     - Relative to its own memory address - rvalue semantics is illegal
+     - Stores references as relative offsets from its own memory address
+     - Designed for region-local storage with automatic relocation support
+     - Supports construction from raw pointers for offset calculation
+     - Cannot be used with rvalue semantics due to address-relative storage
    - `global_ptr` (cross-region):
-     - Safe but with 2x space cost
+     - Safe cross-region references with 2x space cost
      - Lifetime bound to the referenced `memory_region`
    - Raw pointers:
-     - Raw pointers to regional memory can be passed around in the program, but not allowed to be stored in region memory
+     - May be passed around temporarily but not stored persistently in region memory
+     - Can be used for `regional_ptr` construction/assignment to calculate offsets
-   - Soundness:
+   - Memory safety:
-     - The root type (`RT`) of `memory_region<RT>` should decide and define memory and type safety semantics
+     - The root type (`RT`) of `memory_region<RT>` defines memory and type safety semantics
-     - The simplest strategy is to not support reuse of region memory, thus regional objects will never be deallocated nor change type
+     - The simplest strategy is to not support reclaim of region memory, thus regional objects will never be deallocated nor change type
-     - If the root type does support memory reuse, e.g. support garbage collection, it should clearly define lifetime rules of the object graph it would manage, and type-safety strategies to follow by the memory_region user, in separate specifications.
+     - If the root type supports memory reclaim (e.g., garbage collection), it must clearly define lifetime rules of the object graph and type-safety strategies in separate specifications.

 ## Usage Guidelines